 In this guide to Brasil Bolsa Balcão SA (“B3”), we explain what the B3 is and how it works.
-We’ll also discuss membership requirements, fees for using this exchange, and we provide a list of brokers that give access to trading on the B3.
+We’ll also discuss membership requirements and fees for using this exchange.
+We provide a list of brokers that give access to commodity trading.

 What Is Brasil Bolsa Balcão (B3)?

 Brasil Bolsa Balcão SA (“B3”) is one of the world’s largest market infrastructure providers by market capitalization.

 The enormous reach of its products, clearing, and technology services makes B3 one of the preeminent global multi-asset exchange operators.

 B3 products and services help individuals and institutions raise capital and provide liquid, global marketplaces to trade, and clear a wide array of securities.

 The publicly-traded company is headquartered in São Paulo, Brazil, and operates in multiple lines of business:

 |Solutions for Issuers||Listing segments, Increased liquidity, Remote voting, and other services|

 |Trading||Commodities, Interest rates, Exchange rates, Fixed income, Formula sets, Equities, and Market Maker|

 |Trade repository||OTC derivatives, Netting agreement, Fixed income & securities, Structured transactions, Open-end fund shares, Risk mitigators, and Insurance transactions|